Pierluigi Gollini: Atalanta

 On 13 January 2017, Gollini signed for Italian club Atalanta on an 18-month loan.
 On 10 June 2018, Gollini signed permanently for Atalanta for an undisclosed fee.
 He spent the first half of the year as backup to Etrit Berisha, however claimed the starting spot in the second half of the season.
 Berisha was loaned out the following summer, making Gollini the undisputed starter.
 Gollini started every match in Atalanta's debut season in the UEFA Champions League, as they finished second in their group, qualifying for the round of 16.

-Tottenham Hotspur
+Loan to Tottenham Hotspur

 On 24 July 2021, Gollini joined Premier League club Tottenham Hotspur on loan for the season.
 He made his debut for the club on 19 August 2021, starting in the UEFA Europa Conference League first leg tie against Paços de Ferreira, which ended in a 1–0 defeat.
 Gollini returned to his parent club Atalanta on 2 June 2022.

-Fiorentina
+Loan to Fiorentina

 On 9 July 2022, Gollini joined Fiorentina on a season-long loan, with an option to buy.
 After starting the first three games of the 2022–23 Serie A season, Gollini moved to the bench, backing up Pietro Terracciano.
 Gollini was the first-choice goalkeeper for Fiorentina's Europa Conference League campaign, playing in five of their six group stage games.

-Napoli
+Loan to Napoli

 On 25 January 2023, Gollini moved to Napoli on loan with an option to buy.

+On 16 July 2023, Gollini rejoined Napoli on loan for another season with an option to buy.

+Loan to Genoa

+After Napoli failed to exercise a purchase option, Gollini was loaned to Genoa on 30 July 2024, again with an option to buy.
+After starting the first seven games of the 2024–25 Serie A season, Gollini sustained a hip injury, which allowed his backup, Nicola Leali, to step in and establish himself as Genoa's first-choice goalkeeper.
+As a result, Gollini's loan was ended prematurely in January 2025.

+Roma

+On 24 January 2025, Gollini moved to Roma on a permanent basis.